Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/editing.rst

    | Hotkey:   :kbd:`Shift-K`

-Like *Cut (soft) at Frame*, it cuts a strip in two distinct strips, but this time you will not be able enlarge the resulting strips.
+Like *Cut (soft) at Frame*, it cuts a strip in two distinct strips, however you will not be able to drag the end-points to show the frames past the cut of each resulting strip.

-You can still adjust the :ref:`duration (hard) <sequencer-duration-hard>` number buttons in the Strip Input panel.
+Although you can adjust the :ref:`duration (hard) <sequencer-duration-hard>` number buttons in the *Strip Input* panel.

 .. hint::